"Specimen" Refusal and How to Overcome This Refusal

 For more information on substitute specimens, see 37 C.F.R. §§2.59(a), 2.71(c) and TMEP §§904.03 et seq., 904.05, 1301.04 et seq.

-TEAS ROA online form instructions: Answer “Yes” to form wizard question #2.
-In the “Classification and Listing of Goods/Services” section, scroll down to “Specimen File” and use the “Click here to Attach Specimen(s)” button to upload the JPG/PDF image file of the specimen.
-The size cannot exceed 5 megabytes per attachment.
-Enter the description of the specimen and check the box related to this statement: "The substitute (or new, if appropriate) specimen(s) was/were in use in commerce at least as early as the filing date of the application" [for an application based on Section 1(a), Use in Commerce] OR "The substitute (or new, if appropriate) specimen(s) was/were in use in commerce prior either to the filing of the Amendment to Allege Use or expiration of the filing deadline for filing a Statement of Use" [for an application based on Section 1(b) Intent-to-Use].
+TEAS online form instructions: To submit a substitute specimen, (1) answer “Yes” to form wizard question #2; and then, do the following for each relevant class for which a substitute specimen is being submitted: (2) under “Classification and Listing of Goods/Services,” select the following statement, “Check here to modify the current classification number; listing of goods/services; dates of use; and/or filing basis; or to submit a substitute specimen or foreign registration certificate.
+If not checked, the changes will be ignored.”; (3) within the “Classification and Listing of Goods/Services” section, under “Specimen File,” attach a jpg or pdf file of the substitute specimen by using the “Click here to Attach Specimen(s)” button; the size of which specimen may not exceed 5 megabytes per attachment; (4) describe what the specimen consists of; and (5) select the following statement: "The substitute (or new, if appropriate) specimen(s) was/were in use in commerce at least as early as the filing date of the application" [for an application based on Section 1(a), Use in Commerce] OR "The substitute (or new, if appropriate) specimen(s) was/were in use in commerce prior either to the filing of the Amendment to Allege Use or expiration of the filing deadline for filing a Statement of Use [for an application based on Section 1(b) Intent-to-Use].”
 For technical assistance, contact TEAS@uspto.gov.

 (2) Amend your filing basis to intent to use under Section 1(b) to overcome the specimen refusal, because a Section 1(b) filing basis does not require a specimen.
 If you have filed an amendment to allege use (AAU), you may withdraw the AAU; the AAU fee will not be refunded.
 If you have filed a statement of use (SOU) after a notice of allowance issued, you may not amend to an intent-to-use basis; an SOU may not be withdrawn.